gitKrystan/2025-emberfest/slides.md

 * In this case, we use the same `patchTodo` builder, but we mutate the state of an _editable_ copy of the todo first.
 We call this "locally optimistic mutation."

-When the patch request succeeds, WarpDrive will "commit" the local changes from the editable todo back to the upstream, immutable todo.
+When the patch request succeeds, WarpDrive will "commit" the local changes from the editable todo back to the upstream, immutable todo, updating it everywhere in your app.
 -->

 ---